Danny-Engelman/CalcMaster/README.md

 it will not work if you have just created a new column, save it first*

 ###Version History
 * june  3 2015 - extracted primary code from my personal advanced Calcmaster
 * june  5 2015 - got rid of all jQuery dependencies
+* june 18 2015 - added console, added link to [SharePoint Calculated Column Functions Syntax List](http://viewmaster365.com/365coach/#/Calculated_Column_Functions_List)

 ##Installation